HenryEcker/Retiring-SF-SU-Draft/answer.md

 ---

-As I was working on these reasons, I realised it was dificult for me to conceptualise what these reasons would feel like in situ so I have created a mock closure dialogue and some mock close banners.
+As I was working on this, I realised it was difficult for me to conceptualise what these reasons would feel like in situ, so I have created a mock closure dialogue and some mock close banners.

 The close dialogue would look something like:\
 [![Close Dialogue with new closure reasons and no SF or SU close reasons][1]][1]